 Earlier we looked at basal bats and their closest outgroups.
 That entry from several years ago has proven to be a weekly and annual favorite among blog posts here at the pterosaur heresies.
 Part 3 on this subject was posted here.
+See Part 4 here.
+It solves many of the problems attending the origin of bats.

 Today we’ll do the same with newly arranged graphics (Figs. 1,2) principally matching the non-bat, Ptilocercus, to the basal bats, Onychonycteris and Icaronycteris (Fig. 1).
 I’m surprised I never did this before because the results are illuminating.